-For Wild Apricot domains (sites that use wildapricot.org), you simply add an s after the http in your website address (e.g.
+For Wild Apricot domains (sites that use wildapricot.org), you simply add an s after the http in your website address (e.g.instead of ).

 Accounts that use other free domains (such as camp7.org and memberlodge.org) are provided an additional wildapricot.org domain that can be accessed using a secure https URL.
 You can use the secure Wild Apricot domain in addition to your regular website address, or you can switch your website to the wildapricot.org domain.
 For instructions on switching, see Domain name management.

 If you want to enforce secure access, you can automatically redirect visitors to your site to a secure URL.
 You can redirect visitors always, or just when filling out Wild Apricot forms.

 To control when visitors to your site are redirected to a secure URL, follow these steps: